jundalisay/superb/content/en/research/modern/icj/chapter-1.md

-+++
-title=  "Membership"
+---
+title: Membership
+heading: "Articles 1-12"
-description=  "Membership in the United Nations is open to all other peace-loving states which accept the obligations contained in the present Charter" date=  2022-01-31 image=  "/covers/icj.jpg" linkb=  "/research/modern/icj/" linkbtext=  "Index" linkf=  "/research/modern/icj/chapter-1b" linkftext=  "Chapter 1b"
+description: "Membership in the United Nations is open to all other peace-loving states which accept the obligations contained in the present Charter"
-+++
+image: /covers/icj.jpg
+author: UN
+weight: 8
+---

 ## Article 1